 Adding cushion tread wheels into the mix can be a cost-effective choice under the right circumstances, especially in indoor applications.

-Pneumatic casters are still a popular choice for loads that will need to move outdoors or over imperfections in flooring.
-However, cushion tread wheels offer shock mitigation comparable to pneumatic wheels, they don’t go flat, and they comply with all dimensional and performance requirements of Specification MIL-W-21985.
+Cushion tread wheels offer shock mitigation comparable to pneumatic wheels; they don’t go flat and comply with all dimensional and performance requirements of Specification MIL-W-21985.

-In short, pneumatic tires can provide some great benefits such as shock absorption and the ability to go off-road.
+In short, pneumatic tires can provide great benefits such as shock absorption, higher speeds, and the ability to go off-road.
 The drawbacks are that they are a little harder to get moving, and their extended leads also present an increased chance of flutter.
-However, considering these factors when deciding on a pneumatic wheel or a cushion tread wheel greatly increases your chances of success.
+If load capacity is a concern, cushion tread wheels may be the better choice as they can handle heavier loads.
+Taking these factors into consideration when deciding on a pneumatic wheel or a cushion tread wheel greatly increases your chances of success.